How Much House Can I Afford As A New Homeowner

 Just because under the lender’s eyes you may qualify for a mortgage loan, you may be taking on a larger financial burden where you may be buying too much house where you will struggle every month just to barely meet your minimum housing payment.

 Things You Should Take Into Account On How Much House Can I Afford

 When thinking about how much house can I afford, keep in mind that your mortgage lender does not consider utilities and maintenance cost associated with homeownership.
-Expenses that comes along with homeownership include water expenses and scavenger expenses.
-As a renter, water bills and garbage bills were taken care from the landlord.
-Now you will be responsible for.
-Mortgage lenders do not calculate utilities when figuring out expenses.

 Many homeowners have children who they send to private schools instead of public schools.
 Private school tuition can get quite costly especially if you have multiple children.